Dental Implants Coral Springs

 Dental implants are placed in a special part of the jawbone called the alveolar ridge.
 The ridge must not only be deep enough to support implants, but it must also be wide enough.
 If yours is not adequately sized, we may suggest that you undergo ridge expansion.

 A ridge expansion is a surgery wherein the ridge bone is divided into two, then wedged apart.
 The space between the inner and outer sections can then be filled with a bone graft.
-In some cases, dental implants in Coral Springs can be placed at the same time as ridge expansion.
+In some cases, dental implants can be placed at the same time as ridge expansion.
 In other instances, a healing period is necessary after the surgery before a patient can move forward with the next phase of their treatment.

 Dental Implants Post-Op Instructions